Save Money on Back to School Shopping

 If your child needs a new computer, calculator, cell phone or backpack for the upcoming school year, now is the time to start trolling the Internet and sale flyers!
 By cashing in on big savings with these items, you can apply those savings to other items on your list.

 Don’t forget to follow your favorite stores on social media for special coupons and discount codes that these retailers only share with their social media fans.
 Combine these codes and coupons with sales and save even more!

 Pack Your Lunch

 Invest in reusable lunch boxes, storage/sandwich bags, and storage containers for your kids’ lunches this school year.
 Not only will you save money on the disposables that you’ll typically use once and throw away, you’ll also help keep trash out of the landfill.

 Take a little time to check out the grocery store sale flyers and plan lunches accordingly.
 Use the sale items to inspire your kids’ lunches for the week.

 Leftovers are always a great way to save a few lunch dollars.
 Do your kids love your meatloaf so much they want to marry it?
 Great ‘cause they’re going to love it at lunchtime too.

 Use back to school shopping as an opportunity to teach your kids about budgeting.
 Your teenager may reeeeeeaally want the leopard cowgirl boots, but she also might reeeaally want to eat later too.

-Give your older kids a clothing budget and a list of essential items, and then let them decide how to spend their money.
-Also take this opportunity to discuss the cost of activities with your kids.
-If they want to sign up for soccer, for example, take a moment to add up the costs of equipment, fees to participate and travel to and from practices and games with them.
+For older kids, give them a clothing budget and a list of essential items, and then let them decide how to spend their money.
+Also, take this opportunity to discuss the cost of activities with your kids.
+If they want to sign up for soccer, for example, take a moment to add up the costs of equipment, fees to participate, and travel to and from practices and games with them.
 They’ll realize that there is a monetary cost as well as a time commitment for their activities, making them more likely to stick with their chosen activity and appreciate your efforts to get them there.